The Ultimate Beginner's Guide to Terrariums (Simple Tips + Projects to Try)

 Getting the big bits right is easy.
 The layers, the plants and whatnot.

-It's the little hiccups that often succumb people's creations to an early demise.
+It's the little hiccups that often succumb creations to an early demise.

 But don't worry – I'm here to steer you clear of those misdemeanours.